 Ronald J. Thompson, 68, of Holts Summit, Mo., passed away Saturday, July 20, 2019 at Heisinger Bluffs.

-To send flowers in memory of Ronald Thompson, please visit our Heartfelt Sympathies Store.
+To send flowers to the family or plant a tree in memory of Ronald Thompson, please visit our Heartfelt Sympathies Store.

 He was born on January 24, 1951 in Hannibal, Mo. a son of the late Charles and Audrey (Gardner) Thompson.
 He was married on June 14, 1975 in Orange County, Ca. to Maureen P. Downey.